CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

 ## Introduction

-This repository is a demonstation on how to use an F5 Networks BIG-IP in combination with StatsD, Graphite and Grafana for monitoring purposes.
+This repository is a demonstration on how to use an F5 Networks BIG-IP in combination with StatsD, Graphite and Grafana for monitoring purposes.
 The Automation Tool Chain is used to configure the BIG-IP Virtual Edition inside AWS

 The following setup is used

 ![AWS Demo Setup Topology](./imgs/aws-atc-ts-grafana-aws.png)

 For the sake of simplicity, we have chosen to deploy BIG-IP in a 1NIC configuration, inside one subnet only.
-In production environment, you might want to opt for a 2NIC or a 3NIC deploy to seperate public, private and management traffic
+In a production environment, you might want to opt for a 2NIC or a 3NIC deploy to seperate public, private and management traffic

 Terraform is used to create the network and spin up the necessary virtual machines (EC2 instances).
 The terraform code is divided into seperate modules for clarity reasons